PanIndustrial-Org/icrc2.mo/readme.md

 # icrc2.mo

-## Warning - This is an alpha release.
-It has not been audited and should not be used in production.
+## Warning - While this this module has been running in production for over a year, It has not been audited and you should use it at your own risk.
+If you would like to contribute to getting the library audited, please send an email to austin at panindustrial dot com.

 ## Install
 ```